 Embryo grading gives a fair idea about the quality of embryos.
 Using these grades, the IVF specialist and embryologist can identify the healthiest of embryos to be used for transfer.
 At the same time, embryo grades cannot be considered in isolation to predict the fate of IVF pregnancy.
 Parameters like maternal age, fertility history, and other complications are seen in combination to make the decision.
 There have been instances when embryos with mediocre grades have yielded healthy pregnancies and grown into beautiful babies.
 Still, the reliability of embryo grading cannot be questioned because it helps in maximizing IVF success rate.
 Also, frozen high grade embryos assure future fertility for the patients.

-Gaudium IVF is a trusted IVF clinic in Delhi where the patients are offered the best and the latest infertility treatment at affordable cost.
+Gaudium IVF is a trusted IVF centre in Delhi where the patients are offered the best and the latest infertility treatment at affordable cost.
 The clinic brings high-tech procedures for maximizing the success rate of the treatment procedure.

 For a free second opinion from Dr Manika Khanna, the award-winning infertility specialist in Delhi, visit Gaudium IVF today.